With Love (Christina Grimmie album)

-With Love is the debut studio album by American recording artist Christina Grimmie and the only studio album to be released during her lifetime.
-The album was released on August 6, 2013.
-It was announced through her YouTube channel.
-To support the album, Grimmie embarked as one of the opening acts on Selena Gomez's Stars Dance Tour on USA and Canadian dates.
+With Love is the debut studio album by American singer Christina Grimmie, coming two years after her debut EP Find Me (2011).
+The album was released on August 6, 2013, first announced through her YouTube channel.
+To support the album, Grimmie toured as one of the opening acts on Selena Gomez's Stars Dance Tour on US and Canadian dates.
+While the album was made independently, Maker Music handled the internet sales worldwide.

-While the album was made independently, Maker Music handles the internet sales worldwide.
+After With Love, Grimmie recorded many more song ideas in the studio.
+She released the EP Side A in early 2016, but she died four months later.
+The leftover studio work was completed to create the posthumous releases Side B and All Is Vanity in 2017.

 Singles

-"Tell My Mama" serves as the album's lead single, sent for airplay exclusively to Radio Disney on August 4, 2013.
+"Tell My Mama" served as the album's lead single, sent for airplay exclusively to Radio Disney on August 4, 2013.
 On August 8, Grimmie performed the song for Seventeen magazine.
 The music video of the song premiered exclusively on Billboard.
 It was directed by David Turvey.
 Grimmie says the song is "about a guy that I start liking in school, and he's sort of a dangerous kid, and I am the type of girl that tells my mom about everything".
 She sang the song in On Air with Ryan Seacrest with "Think of You" and "Over Overthinking You".

-"Feelin' Good" is the second single of the album.
-The music video for the song was released on April 11, 2014 and features footage from fans.
+"Feelin' Good" was the album's second single.
+The music video for the song was released on April 11, 2014, and features footage from fans.